 Stella and Jess are wonderful characters, in some ways their lives are very similar despite their circumstances being different.

 I became invested in both of their stories and found myself loving their stories in equal measure.

 But sorry Will, when it comes to my hero of the story, it has to be Dan.

-Dan felt like the strongest voice to me, despite his narrative always being in letter form he was the character who I felt connected the story and brought about the biggest change.
+Dan was the strongest voice to me, despite his narrative always being in letter form he was the character who I felt connected the story and brought about the biggest change.

 I found myself dreaming of his letters and talking about him as if he was writing to me.

-He is an incredible character, not only did he survive the war and return a hero, he also loved Stella unconditionally for over 70 years and he always seemed to bring out the hidden strength in those he met and for me that made him extra special!
+He is an incredible character, not only did he survive the war and return a hero, he also loved Stella unconditionally for over 70 years.
+He always seemed to bring out the hidden strength in those he met, a quality that made him extra special!